sosaucily/openure/README.md

 ================================
 Openure exposes the internal variables of Backbone Views on a page.

-Steps:
+Setup:

-1. Expose your backbone app in a global variable and set that variable name in the Openure extension options at chrome://extensions/
+1. Expose your backbone app in a global variable.

+2. Set that variable name in the Openure extension options at chrome://extensions/ - look for Openure and click - 'options'

-2. CMND-SHIFT-click on a view and the 'view', 'model', 'collection' and 'options' variables will be available in the chrome console.
+Then just CMND-SHIFT-click on a view and the 'view', 'model', and 'collection' variables will be available in the chrome console.

 The following variables are defined in the interactive terminal.